mschlenker/RollerCaster/README.md

 Put some files on your web server, to test if the mime types are set correctly:

 1. This Big Buck Bunny is known to play in Chrome, if opened from the local server it should play fine within Chrome http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4
-2. Prepare an MKV with a h.264 video track and MP3 audio track(s), if Chrome tries to download the file, cheat a bit by declaring a mime type that Chrome accepts, like `AddType video/mp4 .mkv` in Apaches `mime.conf`
+2. Prepare an MKV with a h.264 video track and MP3 audio track(s), if Chrome tries to download the file, cheat a bit by declaring a mime type that Chrome accepts, like `AddType video/mp4 .mkv` in Apaches `mime.conf` - after a restart of your web server Chrome should play the video within the browser window.

 ## Create the HTML file